web

 It can take several weeks for your application to be processed and approved.
 You are still eligible to volunteer while you wait for your Working with Children Check to be sent to you.

-How do I upload my Working with Children Check to ParkConnect?
+If required, how do I upload my Working with Children Check to ParkConnect?